 What different products does Kuflink offer?

-- Select-Invest – Using the ‘Select-Invest’ offering, you manually select which bridging loans you invest in via the Kuflink platform.
-I selected this option for my investment as I wanted to understand which loans my money would be funding and wanted to select bridging loans with relatively low LTV percentages.
-Kuflink states the expected return for each individual loan – these rates are fixed provided the borrower continues to repay the loan.
+Select-Invest – Using the ‘Select-Invest’ offering, you manually select which bridging loans you invest in via the Kuflink platform.
+I selected this option for my initial investment as I wanted to select bridging loans with the lowest LTV.
+Kuflink tends to have a strong pipeline of new loans coming onto the platform.
+The ‘Select-Invest’ page features a number of new investment opportunities (see dashboard example below).

-- Auto-Invest – The ‘Auto-Invest’ offering currently features three different options; a 1 year fix, 3 year fix or 5 year fix.
-Kuflink notes higher expected returns where funds are committed for a longer term (between 5.0 to 7.0% p.a. gross returns cited when checked in February 2019).
+Auto-Invest – The ‘Auto-Invest’ offering currently features three different options; a 1 year fix, 3 year fix or 5 year fix.
+Kuflink notes higher expected returns where funds are committed for a longer term (up to 7.0% p.a. gross returns cited).
 The benefit of ‘Auto-Invest’ is a fully hands-off approach whereby Kuflink will automatically diversify your funds across a range of loans, without you needing to individually select and monitor the loans you want exposure to.
+Kuflink provides clear data showing investors which loans they are invested in (see below).

 Does Kuflink invest in its own bridging loans?

-Yes, Kuflink Bridging Ltd (owned by Kuflink Group PLC who also own 100% share capital of Kuflink Ltd) co-invests up to 20% of all Select-Invest property loans.
-In the four bridging loans I have invested in, Kuflink Bridging Limited co-invests 5%, 5%, 8% and 20% of the total loan.
+Yes, Kuflink Bridging Ltd (owned by Kuflink Group PLC who also own 100% share capital of Kuflink Ltd) co-invests up to 5% of all Select-Invest property loans.
 Personally, I really like this about Kuflink as the owners have more ‘skin in the game’.

 How good is the Kuflink reporting on investment performance?